jafingerhut/dolly/README.md

 If a linted project also used `core.memoize` or `core.cache`, then because they have the same namespaces, only one version of those namespaces can be loaded into Clojure.
-If they use identical versions of the library, there are no problems.
+If the linted project and Eastwood use identical versions of the library, there are no problems.

 However, if the linted project and Eastwood used different versions of the libraries, and those versions had differences in their API, then